TaoussD/EbEEMGARCH/README.md

 R package to estimate MGARCH(1,1) models equation by equation

 This package provides various tools to simulate and estimate MGARCH(1,1) models.
-After, I will include tools to estimate VaR of financial series who follow MGARCH models.
+After, I will include tools to estimate CVaR of financial series who follow MGARCH models.

 This package is based on these papers :